All are welcome and included

 I provide online therapy via live video sessions on a secure platform.

 My services are offered worldwide and accessible to any who has difficulty accessing services.

 I am a Queerbodiment therapist working with people from all colors of the rainbow.
-I graduated with a B.A. in Psychology and am currently completing my studies in Body Psychotherapy.
+I graduated with a B.A. in Psychology from Bar-Ilan University and am a certified Body Psychotherapist from Reidman College.
+Currently, I am finishing international training in GSRD (gender, sexuality, and relationship diversity) therapy run by Pink Therapy.
 I also facilitate workshops, which have been presented at the queer sexuality festival Queer Magic and The Israeli Embodiment Conference.
 In the past I’ve volunteered for IGY - Israel Gay Youth organization and for Ma’avarim - Israeli Trans Community.